ennukee/osusume/README.md

 # osusume

-a machine-learning based anime and manga recommendation platform
+a machine-learning based anime and manga recommendation platform. this repository currently only contains the front-end, but I may convince my colleague to put his backend code here as well.

 coming soon to a website near you